-Manish Kushwaha, Songhwai Oh[†], Isaac Amundson, Xenofon Koutsoukos, and Akos Ledeczi
+Manish Kushwaha, Songhwai Oh, Isaac Amundson, Xenofon Koutsoukos, and Akos Ledeczi

-Institute for Software Integrated Systems Vanderbilt University Nashville, TN, USA {manish.kushwaha,isaac.amundson, xenofon.koutsoukos,akos.ledeczi}@vanderbilt.edu [†]School of Engineering University of California - Merced Merced, CA, USA songhwai.oh@ucmerced.edu
+Institute for Software Integrated Systems Vanderbilt University Nashville, TN, USA manish.kushwaha@vanderbilt.edu School of Engineering University of California - Merced Merced, CA, USA songhwai.oh@ucmerced.edu

-Abstract-Heterogeneous sensor networks (HSNs) with multiple sensing modalities are gaining popularity in diverse fields.
-Tracking is an application that can benefit from multiple sensing modalities.
-If a moving target emits sound then both audio and video sensors can be utilized.
-These modalities can complement each other in the presence of high background noise that impairs the audio or visual clutter affecting the video.
-Audio-video tracking can also provide cues for the other modality for actuation.
-In this paper, we describe an approach for target tracking in urban environments utilizing an HSN of mote class devices equipped with acoustic sensor boards and embedded PCs equipped with web cameras.
-Our system employs a Markov Chain Monte Carlo Data Association algorithm for tracking vehicles emitting engine noise.
+Abstract- Heterogeneous sensor networks (HSNs) with multiple sensing modalities are gaining popularity in diverse fields.
+In this paper, we describe an approach for target tracking in urban environments utilizing a wireless HSN of mote class devices equipped with acoustic sensor boards and embedded PCs equipped with web cameras.
+Our system uses acoustic beamforming and motion detection for audio and video sensors, respectively.
+We also employ MCMCDA algorithm for data association and tracking.
 Experimental results from a deployment in an urban environment are used to demonstrate our approach.